xwp/vip-site-template/readme.md

 	and `npm run stop` to stop the virtual environment at any time.
 Run `npm run start-debug` to start the environment in debug mode where all output from containers is displayed.
 Run `npm run stop-all` to stop all active Docker containers in case you're running into port conflicts.

-6. Install the local WordPress multisite environment:
+6. Install the local WordPress environment:

 		npm run setup